 Dresden, the capital of Saxony, is also one of its most beautiful cities.
 Honeymooners can enjoy the ornate spires, towers and domes that dot the skyline while walking along the cobblestone streets.
 Those who visit the city today find it hard to believe that it was almost completely reduced to rubble by Allied bombings in 1945.
 Today, tourists admire the beauty of restored Dresden, appreciating the recreated architecture and design of its palaces, museums and state buildings.
 Honeymooning in Dresden offers excellent restaurants, numerous cultural attractions and a central location making it easier to explore other areas of Saxony.

 Tips & Advice+

-- If you are traveling right before the holidays (late November through Christmas Eve), make sure to stop at the Dresden Striezelmarkt.
+- TRY THE HOLIDAYS: If you are traveling right before the holidays (late November through Christmas Eve), make sure to stop at the Dresden Striezelmarkt.
 Bask in the spirit of Christmas while sipping on mulled wine and strolling along the oldest Christmas Market in Germany.

-- Take the Stadtrundfahrt hop-on/hop-off bus tour.
+- TAKE THE STADRUNFAHRT: hop-on/hop-off bus tour.
 There is a lot to see in Dresden and these bus tours cover it all.

-- If your hotel has complimentary breakfast, take advantage!
+- MOST IMPORTANT MEAL: If your hotel has complimentary breakfast, take advantage!
 In many cases these breakfast spreads are extravagant and include traditional German cuisine like cured meats, soft-boiled eggs, and lots and lots of fine cheeses - fill up before heading out.